 Cargo Repositories

 Cargo is the official build tool and package manager for the Rust programming language, used to manage project dependencies called crates.
 Cargo automates the process of downloading dependencies, compiling packages, running tests, and creating distributable packages.
-Use Cargo repositories in Artifactory to simplify your Rust development workflow with centralized crate management and seamless integration with the Cargo client.
+Use Cargo repositories in JFrog Artifactory to simplify your Rust development workflow with centralized crate management and seamless integration with the Cargo client.
 You can also use Artifactory as a secure proxy and cache of the public Cargo registry.
 For more information, see the Cargo documentation.

 Artifactory supports the following capabilities for Cargo repositories: